opal/opal.github.io/source/docs/static_applications.html.md

 # Static Building

-`opal` makes it easy to build static opal applications.
+`opal` makes it easy to build static Opal applications.
 Opal uses internal load paths to make it easy to handle resolving requirements during building. `opal` forms the basis of rails support, so anything you can do there, you can do standalone as well.